Mimi's Organic Eats » Recipes » Cookies

 - Vanilla Extract: Make sure to use a high quality vanilla extract, not imitation.

 - Peanut Butter: I use organic creamy peanut butter, my favorite is Costco!
+This is natural peanut butter, which you have to stir because it only has 2 ingredients.

 - Milk: I use organic whole milk for the most creamy frosting.